tefkah/thesis-writing/IBE Is a Special Case of EIA.md

 ctime: 20210405145102
 ---

-# IBE is a special case of EIA

-# Inference to the best explanation is a special case of the indispensability argument
+Inference to the best explanation is a special case of the indispensability argument

 # Ref